-- 39. A non-dependant is a person living as a member of the applicant's household who is not their partner or a child/young person for whom they are responsible.
+- 38. A non-dependant is a person living as a member of the applicant's household who is not their partner or a child/young person for whom they are responsible.
 There are certain exceptions such as joint-occupiers, boarders and paid carers, who are not treated as non-dependants.
-Non-dependants aged 18 or over are usually expected to contribute to household expenses such as council tax. - 40.
-The weekly deduction for a non-dependant aged 18 or over in work is normally £12.45 and for a non-dependant aged 18 or over not in work, £4.05.
-However, where the applicant can demonstrate that a non-dependant in work has relatively low gross weekly earnings, the deduction is as follows: - less than £217.00, the deduction is £4.05 - not less than £217.00, but less than £377.00, the deduction is £8.30 - not less than £377.00, but less than £469.00, the deduction is £10.40. - 41.
-In the case of non-dependant couples only one deduction is made, but all their gross income is taken into account. - 42.
-Where there is joint liability for council tax in a household, other than joint liability between an applicant and their spouse or civil partner, any non-dependant deduction is divided equally between the liable persons. - 43.
-No non-dependant deductions are applied if the applicant or their partner: - is blind; - is receiving Attendance Allowance, the care component of Disability Living Allowance, the daily living component of Personal Independence Payment, or an
+Non-dependants aged 18 or over are usually expected to contribute to household expenses such as council tax. - For pensioners, the weekly deduction for a non-dependant aged 18 or over in work is normally £14.15 and for a non-dependant aged 18 or over not in work, £4.60.
+However, where the applicant can demonstrate that a non-dependant in work has relatively low gross weekly earnings, the deduction is as follows: - less than £236.00, the deduction is £4.60.